qmk/qmk_firmware/keyboards/handwired/orbweaver/readme.md

 be slowed down to 100 kHz for the IS31 chip to keep up (the default for RP2040 seems to be 400 kHz unless specified otherwise).

-The default key map (layer 0) is a "menu" layer with most keys inactive.
-The only active keys are TO(x), which activate one of several key layers (1, 2, 3, etc).
-There is also a key assigned to QK_BOOT.
-The layer selection keys and bootloader key are highlighted different colors using RGB backlighting (the others are dark).
-There is also a dedicated mode key, defined as TO(0) in every layer, so that the user can return to the menu from any of the layers.

-The active layers (1, 2, 3, etc) have regular keymaps for numpad, calculator, gaming, etc.
+The default key map (layer 0) is a generic layer based on the original Razer defaults.
-The user can define the keys and the static RGB colors for these layers by editing keymap.c
+You can change or add layers as needed, and change static colors in keymap.c

 Many thanks to bomtarnes, Drashna, Dasky, sigprof, and casuanoob for helpful discussions and coding suggestions and snippets.